newrouge/newrouge.github.io/_posts/2025-03-21-What-not-to-do-with-vms.md

 # 3. Active backdooring

 This one is a variant of the first point, but in this case we target an active session of a user.
-In this case, instead of browing the virtual machines artifacts for reusable secrets in the hope they are still relevant, we backdoor an active system to steal the user's sessions:
+Instead of broswing the virtual machines artifacts for reusable secrets in the hope they are still relevant, we backdoor an active system to steal the user's sessions:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/vms/bd.png)